-Head Residents at William and Mary are part-time student staff members responsible for an assigned area in the residence halls.
+Head Residents at William & Mary are part-time student staff members responsible for an assigned area (as defined in the Employment Agreement) in the residence halls.
 The Head Resident is a member of the Residence Life staff reporting directly to an Area Director, the Associate Vice President for Student Affairs (Campus Living)/Director of Residence Life and ultimately to the Vice President for Student Affairs.

 Head Residents will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Residence Life Student Staff manual, the Head Resident Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
 Head Residents work a maximum average of twenty (20) hours per week over the course of the spring and fall semesters according to the dates as specified in the Head Resident Employment Agreement.

 - Coordinate elections of Hall Council representatives and officers.
 Advise the Hall Council and coordinate ongoing training.
-Attend Hall Council meetings with executives and members; attend and participate in Hall Council-sponsored events.
+Attend Hall Council meetings with executives and members; attend and participate in Hall Council sponsored initiatives

-- Support departmental programming philosophy by influencing and planning community development activities.
+- Support departmental community development philosophy by influencing and planning community development initiatives

 Administrative Responsibilities and Communication

-- Record and report information as outlined on departmental and area-specific forms (inventories, work requests, Incident and Care Reporting system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
-Complete other paperwork as required and directed by supervisor.
+- Record and report information as outlined on departmental and area-specific forms (keys, inventories, service requests, incident and care reporting system, room inventories, weekly reports, surveys, etc.).
+Complete other paperwork as required and directed by supervisor

 Training, Meetings, and Duty Responsibilities

-- Attend staff meetings, training sessions, in-service programs, and individual meetings with supervisor; work as member of area staff.
+- Attend staff meetings, training sessions, in-services, and individual meetings with supervisor; work as member of area staff

-- Provide duty coverage during fall and spring breaks as scheduled by Area Director.
+- Provide duty coverage during fall, Thanksgiving, semester, and spring breaks as scheduled by Area Director

-- Must be a candidate for admission (graduate student) or an enrolled, full-time degree-seeking student at William and Mary.
+- Must be a candidate for admission (graduate student) or an enrolled, full-time degree-seeking student at William & Mary.